About the program

 Program outcomes

-• Differentiate normal cardiac and vascular anatomy, physiology, and pathophysiology to recognize signs and symptoms of heart and vascular disease
+• Differentiate normal cardiac and vascular anatomy, physiology, and pathophysiology to recognize signs and symptoms of cardiac and vascular disease

-• Use core concepts of psychosocial needs to provide relevant health education to patients and their families related to risk factors of cardiovascular disease
+• Provide relevant health education to patients and their families related to risk factors of cardiovascular disease taking into consideration individual psychosocial needs and factors

 • Analyse comprehensive assessment data to inform clinical practice